THE NATION BLUE

 (TYM033) Steve Turner is known to many but some of you who don’t know the name have almost definitely heard his music.
 After some smaller bands in the early 80’s he met up with future collaborator in distortion Mark Arm in Seattle and played in a band called Green River with Mark and Stone Gossard and Jeff Ament, who both went on to form Pearl Jam.
 Steve and Mark started the wonderfully noisy punk garage rock band Mudhoney with Matt from the Melvins and Dan Peters on drums.

-Tym records and Steve have got together to offer you this 4 track 7" presenting two sides of Steve's personality and love of music.
-This little Tym records 4 track 7" EP is called Steve Turner And Four Of His Bad Ideas and is available on limited edition brown vinyl in June.
+Tym records and Steve have got together to offer you this 4 track 7″ presenting two sides of Steve’s personality and love of music.
+This little Tym records 4 track 7″ EP is called Steve Turner And Four Of His Bad Ideas and is available on this limited edition vinyl.

-(TYM037/045) Grinding Eyes are a four piece psych garage band from Sydney who combine modern and vintage noise into moving soundscapes laden with fuzz and reverb with the expertise you would expect from a group of seasoned musicians like these.
-This debut 7" features two tracks of stomping drums and surf guitar weaved into a late sixties psychedelic twist with ups and downs to make you really enjoy the ride.
+(TYM037/045/056/063) Grinding Eyes are a four-piece psych garage band from Sydney who combine modern and vintage noise into moving soundscapes laden with fuzz and reverb with the expertise you would expect from a group of seasoned musicians like these.
+This debut 7″ features two tracks of stomping drums and surf guitar weaved into a late sixties psychedelic twist with ups and downs to make you really enjoy the ride.

 Their second album, Annihilation Time II was recorded at Motorwolf Studios in Holland while on tour in 2004 and brings together all their influences on one glorious piece of vinyl.

-(TYM040) FOREVER are a Brisbane band combining their love of real shoegaze with electronics to produce lush, loud, beautiful noise larger than the sum of it's parts.
+(TYM040/053/054) FOREVER are a Brisbane band combining their love of real shoegaze with electronics to produce lush, loud, beautiful noise larger than the sum of its parts.